 1. Retail: Inclusive brands like ASOS, Universal Standard, and Savage X Fenty provide extended size ranges.

-2. Runways: Designers such as Christian Siriano and brands like Chromat showcase diverse body types in their fashion shows.
+2. runways: Designers such as Christian Siriano and brands like Chromat Showcase diverse body types in their fashion shows.

 3. Advertising: Campaigns featuring models of varying sizes, such as Dove’s "Real Beauty" initiative.

-4. Plus-Size Fashion: Specialised lines and brands cater exclusively to larger body types, emphasising style and fit.
+4. Plus-Size Fashion: Specialised lines and brands cater exclusively to larger body types, emphasising Style and fit.

 5. Custom Tailoring: Services that create garments tailored to individual body measurements.